locoframework/loco-js-model/README.md

 # 🦕 Origins

 **Loco** framework was created back in 2016.
-The main reason for it was to make my life easier as a full-stack developer.
+The main reason for it was a need to make my life easier as a full-stack developer.
-I was using [Coffeescript](http://coffeescript.org) back then on the front-end and [Ruby on Rails](http://rubyonrails.org) on the back-end.
+I was using [Coffeescript](http://coffeescript.org) on the front-end back then and [Ruby on Rails](http://rubyonrails.org) on the back-end.

-I still use **Rails** but my front-end toolbox has changed to modern goodies such as **ES6**, [Webpack](https://webpack.js.org), [Babel](https://babeljs.io), [React](https://reactjs.org), [Redux](https://redux.js.org)... and **Loco-JS** obviously :)
+I still use **Rails** but my front-end toolbox has changed a bit.
+Now I work with modern goodies such as **ES6**, [Webpack](https://webpack.js.org), [Babel](https://babeljs.io), [React](https://reactjs.org), [Redux](https://redux.js.org)... and **Loco-JS** obviously :)

 **Loco-Rails** enriches Ruby on Rails.
 It's a functionality layer that works on top of Rails to simplify communication between front-end na back-end code.
 It is a concept that utilizes good parts of Rails to make this communication straightforward.

-But you can use **Loco-JS** standalone to give your JavaScript a structure, for example.
+But **Loco-JS** can be used standalone to give a structure to a JavaScript code, for example.
-You can also use **Loco-JS-Model** without Rails, along with other modern tools such as React and Redux, by following only a few rules of formatting JSON responses from the server.
+**Loco-JS-Model** can be used without Rails as well and in cooperation with other modern tools such as React and Redux.
+You have to follow only a few rules of formatting JSON responses from the server.

 # 🔬 Tech stack of Loco-JS-Model

 The Origins explain why the major part of **Loco-JS-Model** is still written in CoffeeScript.
 It is just an extraction from Loco-JS for everyone who don't need all the features that Loco-JS provides.
 BTW: Loco-JS has now more JavaScript than CoffeeScript inside.
 It shouldn't worry you though unless you want to contribute.

-What's more important is that all Loco-JS-Model's modules are bundled and transpiled using modern tools such as **Webpack** and **Babel** accordingly.
+What's more important is that all Loco-JS-Model's modules are transpiled and bundled using modern tools such as **Babel** and **Webpack** accordingly.
 Loco-JS-Model works well as a part of modern JavaScript ecosystem alongside libraries such as React and Redux.
 In the future, while adding features, all modules will be rewritten to Javascript.

 This 🎁[**example**](https://github.com/artofcodelabs/front-end-boilerplate)🎁 presents how to combine Loco-JS-Model with React and Redux _(+ other neat tools)_.